Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-Ff you just want to prepare yourself sufficiently for the OSCP, this guide is for you.
+If you just want to prepare yourself sufficiently for the OSCP, this guide is for you.
 Do note that this will **NOT** make you a good penetration tester.
 Many real world scenarios and test cases performed in a penetration test are not tested in the exam.
 The OSCP is a **beginner** certification(albeit a difficult one) which teaches you the basic methodology and mindset of a hacker.